California

 King’s Canyon National Park is in the southern part, and along the western slope of the Sierra Nevada.
 It is a rugged glacier-carved valley more than a mile deep.
 It is surrounded by multiple 14,000-foot peaks, swift-flowing rivers, and complimented by some of the world’s largest giant Sequoia trees.

 The grand finale of the day was when I ascended from King’s Canyon and was blessed with a mesmerizing sunset that engulfed the distant mountain range.
 I couldn’t believe my eyes!
-Overall, this entire experience was very rewarding, and truly glorious!
+Overall, this entire experience was very rewarding, and to say the least, truly glorious!

 Lake Tahoe

 Delicately nestled amidst the awe-inspiring Sierra Nevada mountains, this timeless masterpiece embodies the epitome of natural allure.
-Enjoy the splendor of the charm of this two-million-year-old freshwater sanctuary, where the shimmering clarity of its crystalline waters meld harmoniously with the panoramic majesty of its surrounding snow capped peaks.
+On my first experience there, I was quickly taken in by the splendor and charm of this two-million-year-old freshwater sanctuary.
+Where the incredible clarity of it’s crystalline waters combined beautifully with the panoramic view of its surrounding snow capped peaks.
+Overwhelmed by it’s beauty and over all fantastic vibe, I instantly became enamored, knowing this wasn’t going to be my last visit.

-As the largest alpine lake in North America, Lake Tahoe beckons explorers with its vast expanse and unspoiled splendor.
-Plummeting to depths of 1,645 feet, which make is the second deepest lake in the United States, as it spans across a mesmerizing 193 square miles.
-It is a treasured destination that captivates all who venture to its tranquil shores.
-A unique and beautiful sunset is just one of the perks!
+As the largest alpine lake in North America, Lake Tahoe entices explorers with its vast expanse and unspoiled splendor.
+Hitting bottom at depths of 1,645 feet, which make is the second deepest lake in the United States, as it covers an impressive 193 square miles.
+It is a unique destination that captivates all who venture there.
+And honestly, I am still captivated by the beautiful sunset I was fortunate enough to experience below.

 Morro Rock